Holographic duality for Ising CFT with boundary: Discussion

 In this work, we demonstrated that the duality between pure gravity in AdS$_3$ and the Ising CFT can be extended to conformal field theories with boundaries.
 There are several interesting questions that should be addressed in the future.

 For one, one could wonder whether an extension to higher central charges can be found.
 Since in AdS/BCFT, there is no Poincar\'e series, but only two terms, upon summing over geometries, we do not encounter the difficulty of regularizing an infinite sum.
-Hence, in principle, any rational CFT with $c>1$ (even irrational CFTs, as long as the modular $S$-matrix is well-defined, such as Liouville field theory \cite{McGough:2013gka} and logarithmic CFT \cite{Ridout:2014yfa}) would allow branes with certain tensions extending into the bulk.
-Of course this is a mute point unless a dual for the CFTs on closed manifolds can be constructed, but it is encouraging to note that no new constraints arise from the case with boundary.
+Hence, in principle, any rational CFT with $c>1$ (even irrational CFTs, as long as the modular $S$-matrix is well-defined, such as Liouville field theory \cite{McGough:2013gka} and logarithmic CFT \cite{Ridout:2014yfa}) would allow branes with certain finite tensions extending into the bulk.
+Of course this is a moot point unless a dual for the CFTs on closed manifolds can be constructed, but it is encouraging to note that no new constraints arise from the case with boundary.
+The last fact is expected, because in BCFT, only a $\mathbb{Z}_2$ subgroup (generated by $S$) of the original $SL(2,\mathbb{Z})$ modular symmetry is preserved, so we get less restrictive constraints.

 We only studied the case of the CFT partition function on a disk and a cylinder.
 A general orientable 2d manifold $\Sigma_{g,b}$ with boundaries is characterized by two nonnegative integers, the genus $g$ and the number of boundaries $b$.
 Our two cases correspond to $(g,b)=(0,1)$ and $(0,2)$.
 Extensions to higher $g$ and $b$ would be interesting.
 These more complicated geometries might allow us to connect to recent work on the gravitational determination of CFT correlation functions, which have been studied in e.g., \cite{Maloney:2016kee}.